Evidence of Jesus written by historians from the past.

 Josephus’ writing indicates that, as a minimum, Jesus ‘did’ exist.
 His writings include details of Jesus’ condemnation to death by the Roman governor of Israel, Pontius Pilate.
 And he included details of Jesus’ following crucifixion in his writing.
 Josephus also mentions in another statement that James, “the brother of the so-called Christ” had also been condemned to death by the Jewish Sanhedrin.
 Josephus also wrote of the life and execution of John the Baptist, although he did not connect him with Jesus in any way.
 All credible secular scholars, in modern times, accept these events as ‘history’, just as Christian scholars do.

-Bear in mind though that Christian scholars, from the sixteenth century onwards, have suspected that a particular phrase was added to Josephus’ work a long time time after he wrote it.
+Bear in mind though that Christian scholars, from the sixteenth century onwards, have suspected that a particular phrase was added to Josephus’ work a long time time after he first wrote it.
 And it was done to exaggerate original details of Jesus during re-writes of his works.
 (Now, there were no photocopiers or scanners, let alone printing presses in those days.
 So old crumbling documents had to be copied by hand for future history.)

 Modern day atheist writers rightly highlight the suspect nature of the wording that I am referring to here.
 BUT in truth they are just a little late with their findings.
 ‘Making a noise’ about statements that were already considered unacceptable by Christian experts (for centuries) doesn’t really help their case.